A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Challenges and Directions

-Collecting a large gait dataset in real scenarios is tricky and potentially causes privacy concerns.
+$\bullet$~\textit{Learning from unlabelled data.} Collecting a large gait dataset in real scenarios is difficult and potentially causes privacy concerns.
 Another possible solution is to use unlabelled data.
-We can find many gait data from videos online and other sources.
+We can collect many gait data from videos online and other sources~\cite{fan2022gaitlu}.
 Gait data can be automatically detected and segmented from videos.
-However, it is difficult to label the subjects' identities in those videos.
-Similar to the application of self-supervised learning, such as contrastive learning in image classification~\cite{simclr2020icml}, gait recognition should also be benefited from unlabelled data with self-supervised learning.
-A suitable gait recognition deep model can be trained from unlabelled data by some self-supervised learning methods.
-Another advantage is that the data is from real scenarios, and many natural variations will be included and considered in feature learning.
+Although it is difficult to label the identities in those videos, deep models still have the potential to learn informative representations from unlabelled data via self-supervised learning methods.
+We value semi- and self-supervised learning methods to promote the study of gait recognition in the future greatly.